cailloumajor/influxdb-compute-api/README.md

 Timeline data consists of an array of arrays.
 Inner arrays contain following components:

 1. Slot start date and time in seconds since epoch (integer);
-2. Slot color as a 3-tuple of integers, representing red, green and blue components.
+2. Index of the color in an abstract palette (integer).

 [msgpack]: https://msgpack.org/